shtannikov/db-anomalies/phantom read/mssql/README.md

 - SELECT locks only selected rows in REPEATABLE READ

-- SELECT is lockfree in SNAPSHOT, and even though a SNAPSHOT transaction sees only those versions of existing records that were created before the transaction started, it still can see new records inserted by concurrent committed transactions.
+- SELECT is lockfree in SNAPSHOT, and even though a SNAPSHOT transaction sees only record versions created before the transaction started, it **still** can see new records inserted by concurrent committed transactions.